weaveworks/scope/site/installing-scope.md

 * An [Amazon Machine Image (AMI)](https://github.com/weaveworks/integrations/tree/master/aws/ecs#weaves-ecs-amis) for each ECS region.
 * [A simple way to tailor the AMIs to your needs](https://github.com/weaveworks/integrations/tree/master/aws/ecs#creating-your-own-customized-weave-ecs-ami).

-The AWS CloudFormation template is the easiest way to get started with [Weave Net] and [Weave Scope].
+The AWS CloudFormation template is the easiest way to get started with Weave Net and Weave Scope.
 CloudFormation templates provide developers and systems administrators a simple way to create a collection or a stack of related AWS resources, and it provisions and updates them in an orderly and predictable fashion.

 Use this specially created Weaveworks CloudFormation template to create an EC2 instance with all of the resources you need, including Weave Net and Weave Scope.